 Rob Sulaver, CEO and Founder of Bandana Training, adds that the muscle fiber makeup of our abs tells us that they shouldn’t be trained every day.
-“Our rectus abdominis is roughly equal parts fast and slow twitch muscle fiber, just like our arms and thighs,” he says.
+“Our rectus abdominis is roughly equal parts fast- and slow-twitch muscle fiber, just like our arms and thighs,” he says.
 “With proper training, they’ll need time to recover.”

+Overtraining involves overloading your muscles, joints, and/or nervous system excessively, a condition to which your abs aren’t immune.
 “If you work your abs hard enough, you’ll feel the work you did the day before, and you’ll agree you need to rest them,” says New York City trainer Dominique Hall.

 9 Exercises for Your Next Ab Workout

 When you do target your abs, work in a few of these moves from Openfit programs to diversify your routine.

 - Start in forearm plank with your elbows under your shoulders and your body in a straight line from head to heels.